Frederick VII, Count of Toggenburg: Career

-On 21 January 1407 Fridrich von Toggenburg, Herr zu Brettengow und Tafas donated to his own and the salvation of his ancestors who were buried (at the Rüti church) and where he also expects to be buried, the church rights of Wangen in der March to the Rüti Abbey, sealed by Fridrich and the knights Herman von Landenberg, Johans von Bonstetten from Ustra and Herman von der Hochenlandenberg.
+On 21 January 1407 Fridrich von Toggenburg, Lord at (zu) Brettengow and Tafas, donated to "his own and the salvation of his ancestors who were buried [at the Rüti church] and where he also expects to be buried", the church rights of Wangen in der March to the Rüti Monastery, sealed by Fridrich and the knights Herman von Landenberg, Johans von Bonstetten from Ustra, and Herman von der Hochenlandenberg.

-In 1417 he acquired the rights over the city of Feldkirch and in 1424 added Rheineck and Altstätten.
+In 1417, he acquired the rights over the city of Feldkirch and in 1424 added Rheineck and Altstätten.
 Following his successful invasion of Appenzell, in 1428 at the end of the Appenzell Wars, he had acquired almost all the Austrian possessions from Rheineck to Montafon as well as the county of Werdenburg from Sargans to the upper regions of Lake Zurich.

+Death

-While he did have at least one illegitimate son, Johannes, he died without heirs or a will on 30 April 1436 and was buried in the Rüti Abbey respectively Rüti Church.
-The lords of Raron, Montfort-Tettnang, Sax-Misox, Brandis and Aarburg all had claims on the Toggenburg lands.
+While he did have at least one illegitimate son, Johannes, he died without heirs or a will on 30 April 1436 and was buried in the Rüti Monastery respectively Rüti Church.
+The lords of Raron, Montfort-Tettnang, Sax-Misox, Brandis, and Aarburg all had claims on the Toggenburg lands.
 When the canton of Zürich claimed the Toggenburg lands followed by the cantons of Schwyz and Glarus, the Old Zürich War broke out.